 Our research programs center on the diagnosis, treatment, and quality of life of children and adolescents with gastrointestinal and liver diseases.
 Current topics of focus include therapy trials for viral hepatitis, acute liver failure, nonalcoholic fatty liver disease, and inflammatory bowel disease.
 We also have ongoing research in the area of liver transplantation and immune activity in maternal micochimerism in inflammatory bowel disease and biliary atresia.
 Many of these studies are being performed in collaboration with other centers around the United States.

-Faculty in General Pediatrics are affliated with a number of research centers associated with the University of Washington and Seattle Children's Hospital.
+Faculty in General Pediatrics are affiliated with a number of research centers associated with the University of Washington and Seattle Children's Hospital.
 Follow these links to learn about these research programs.

 Our research holds the promise for both continued development of improved molecular diagnostic tools and successful treatment of inherited diseases.
 Research in the Division is highly patient-driven.
 It often begins with a physician identifying a particular patient’s problems and subsequently taking that problem into a laboratory setting for further analysis.
 The Division has a strong research focus with established research programs in medical genetics information systems, neurogenetic disorders, fetal alcohol syndrome, neuromuscular diseases, human teratology, population genetics/evolution and gene therapy.